Horsham Photographers : L- T

 Henry Padwick junior was the son of the notorious Henry Padwick senior (1804-1879), a Horsham solicitor who turned to money-lending and was implicated in charges of political corruption in the 1840s.
 Henry Padwick senior was a young attorney when he married Susan Chasemore, the daughter of Susan and Philip Chasemore, a wealthy Horsham butcher.
 Henry Padwick junior was born in 1828 and baptised at Horsham on 5th November 1828.
 Like his father, Henry Padwick junior studied law and trained as a barrister, but because of the fortune amassed by his father he never had to pursue a career in law.

-By 1878, Henry Padwick junior had acquired Wimblehurst, a large house described as "a very elegant mansion in the pure Italian style of architecture".
+By 1878, Henry Padwick junior had acquired 'Wimblehurst', a large house described as "a very elegant mansion in the pure Italian style of architecture".
 In 1879, Henry Padwick's father died and so he inherited his father's fortune.
 The 1881 census records Henry Padwick junior and his family residing at Wimblehurst, Horsham.
 Henry Padwick is described in the census return as "J. P. for Sussex, Barrister not in practise", aged 52.
 At the time of the 1881 census, his widowed mother occupied the Manor House in Horsham's Causeway.
 In the census return Henry's mother declared that she was living on the income from "Land & Houses".
-After Mrs Susan Padwick died in 1886, at the age of 83, her son Henry, together with his wife and sons moved into the Manor House at 32 Causeway.
+After Mrs Susan Padwick died in 1886, at the age of 83, her son Henry, together with his wife and sons moved into the Manor House at 32 Causeway, Horsham.

-Both of Henry Padwick's sons became artists.
+Two of Henry Padwick's sons became artists.
 Eighteen year old Henry Charles Padwick was described as an "Artist" in the 1881 census return and Philip H. Padwick is recorded as an "Artist Painter" in Fittleworth in 1901.
 As Henry Padwick's heir, Henry Charles Padwick did not establish a career as an artist, but Philip Hugh Padwick (1876-1958) did become a professional landscape painter.
 An oil painting by Philip Padwick entitled "View near Pulborough" is held in the collection of Brighton Art Gallery.

 W. PARSLEY